John Ridley (inventor): Controversy regarding the inventor of the Stripper

 Bull devised an idea for a machine based on the comb and beater principle which reaped and threshed on his Mount Barker farm in 1842.
 He had the assistance of his good friend, brother-in-law and respected colonist Thomas Hudson Beare to create a working model for exhibition at the Corn Exchange committee meeting in 1843.
 "Having no wish for any personal gain, he donated his design for the good of the colony".
 "Much to Bull's surprise, John Ridley, (who exhibited no machine, or any proposals for one, at the Corn Exchange committee meeting), later emerged with a machine which was based on similar principles to those designed by Bull".
 Many other colonists backed Bull in testimonials and letters which appear in his book and also papers of the day.

-In Ridley's final letter to the Adelaide Register written in 1886, he said that the first suggestion of his machine had come from a notice of a Roman invention given in John Claudius Loudon's Encyclopaedia of Agriculture, and that "from no other source whatever did I receive the least help or suggestion".

 Both Bagshaw and John Dunn, who were involved in the manufacture and testing of Ridley's prototype, supported his claim.

 More recent work by L. J. Jones presented at the Second National Conference on Engineering Heritage in 1985 states:

 It will be shown that certain purely engineering considerations can significantly assist in settling this matter; these have not been taken into account previously.
 Further, these engineering factors, taken together with some additional historical evidence recently brought forward, now enable us to see that Ridley was unjustly accused, and that in fact he is fully entitled to the credit for the "stripper's" invention as well as for its introduction.